Reopened Wynn Resorts will have thermal cameras, masks, CEO says

 “Nevada will likely be one of the hardest-hit states in the nation and suffer very high unemployment,” CEO Matt Maddox said in the statement.
 “It is imperative to flatten this curve so we can re-emerge in a safe, sustainable way.”

-Despite losing millions of dollars every day due to nationwide casino closures, Maddox commended Gov. Steve Sisolak for ordering that casinos shut down last month.
+Though the company is losing millions of dollars every day because of nationwide casino closures, Maddox commended Gov. Steve Sisolak for ordering that casinos shut down last month.

 Wynn closed its Las Vegas casinos on March 17 and plans to pay all full- and part-time employees for 60 days, through May 15, including an estimate for tips.
-The company is losing about $3 million a day — $180 million over two months — due to the shutdown.
+The company is losing about $3 million a day — $180 million over two months — because of the shutdown.

 “I believe (Sisolak’s) decision saved lives as we were facing potential exponential growth in COVID-19 exposure, given that Las Vegas caters to millions of people from all over the world,” Maddox said in the statement.